charmplusplus/charm/doc/projections/manual.rst

 The following features are, as of this writing, not implemented.
 They will be ready in a later release of Projections.

-The “Select Entries” button is intended to bring up a color selection and filtering window that allows you to filter away entry methods from the count.
+The "Select Entries" button is intended to bring up a color selection and filtering window that allows you to filter away entry methods from the count.
 This offers more control over the analysis (e.g. when you already know EP 5 takes 20-30ms and you want to know if there are other entry points also takes 20-30ms).

-The “Out-of-Range EPs” button is intended to bring up a table detailing all the entry methods that fall into the overflow (last) bin.
+The "Out-of-Range EPs" button is intended to bring up a table detailing all the entry methods that fall into the overflow (last) bin.
 This list will, by default, be listed in descending order of time taken by the entry methods.